tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 ### Check Documentation Coverage

--   in addition to making sure the examples are correct
--   we should make sure everything is documented
+In addition to checking our documentation for correctness, we should make sure that everything is documented.
--   there's no turn key solution for this
+Unfortunately there's no turnkey solution for this.
--   but it's easy enough to make one
+Making one isn't too hard since Haddock outputs coverage information already.
+We just need a script for running it and parsing the results.
--   make a new test file, `Haddock.hs`
+So create a new test suite for that.
--   it's going to run haddock against all the source files
--   and parse the output to check coverage

-{% highlight haskell %}
+{% highlight hs %}
--- tests/Haddock.hs
+-- test-suite/Haddock.hs
 module Main (main) where

 import Data.List (genericLength)
 import Data.Maybe (catMaybes)
 import System.Exit (exitFailure, exitSuccess) import System.Process (readProcess) import Text.Regex (matchRegex, mkRegex)

-arguments :: [String]
-arguments =
-    [ "haddock"
-    ]

-average :: (Fractional a, Real b) => [b] -> a average xs = realToFrac (sum xs) / genericLength xs

 expected :: Fractional a => a
 expected = 90

 main :: IO ()
 main = do
-    output <- readProcess "cabal" arguments ""
+    output <- readProcess "cabal" ["haddock"] ""
     if average (match output) >= expected
         then exitSuccess
         else putStr output >> exitFailure

+average :: (Fractional a, Real b) => [b] -> a average xs = realToFrac (sum xs) / genericLength xs

 match :: String -> [Int]
 match = fmap read . concat . catMaybes . fmap (matchRegex pattern) . lines